Self-Isolation in our Accommodation

 Keeping shared areas of University accommodation clean

 If you need cleaning supplies, please let us know during your daily check-in call and we will deliver these to you directly.

 You will be responsible for cleaning your own bedroom while you are in self-isolation.

 A non-symptomatic member of your household can remove rubbish and take it to the communal bin store while maintaining good hand hygiene.

 Mail and parcels at Pollock Halls

 Parcel delivery Monday – Saturday

 Upon delivery of your parcel at Pollock Halls reception centre, we will deliver those to your bedroom within a maximum of 48 hours.
-If you are not in your bedroom at time of delivery the parcel will be returned to reception where it will be processed through our parcel system upon which you will receive a notification that the parcel is available for collection at the reception centre.
-Please ensure you have received this email before coming to reception.
+If you are not in your bedroom at the time of delivery the parcel will be returned to reception where it will be processed through our parcel system upon which you will receive a notification that the parcel is available for collection at the reception centre.
+Please ensure you have received this email before coming to the reception.
 If you are self-isolating you must not come to reception to collect your parcel but where possible get someone to collect on your behalf with your collection number which is contained in our notification email as well as your student ID.

 Please note there is no delivery on Sunday.